florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 However most compilers are still being actively worked on and improved over time to support not only the basic WebAssembly specification but also extensions such as the Wasm Systems Interface and the Wasm Component Model, which are covered in @wasm_component_model and @wasi respectively.

 // What makes WASM unique?
+Java bytecode is very similar to Wasm:
+- Both define a virtual ISA
+- Wasm is sandboxed by default, JVMs allow restrictions through a ```SecurityManager```#footnote[#link("https://docs.oracle.com/javase/tutorial/essential/environment/security.html")]
+- Wasm is optimized to be parsed and compiled quickly.
+It allows for parsing/compilation to start while the bytecode is still being streamed/downloaded.
+- Java uses GC, which may not be useful in time-critical software #todo[cite java usage in avionics]
+- Wasm's machine language is more minimal and simpler, it thus is easier to compile a lot of languages to Wasm #todo[provide numbers for number of ops]

+Wasm is designed with specific goals specifically suited for the web and efficiency in mind.

+They include fast execution,
 - Designed with specific goals in mind: ...
     - Fast Runtime:
         - Parsable by a single-pass compiler: e.g. no backwards-jumps allowed (except loops), branches are referenced relativly and not absolutely (like jumps and addresses)